 Performance is a good thing to think about as well.
 What you get with the HV cells is really just a touch more voltage during the first 20sec or so of your flight.
 It’s almost undetectable but when compared side by side, you can just barely but consistently tell.
 At least that’s as far as we’ve been able to tell on our TP3 quads.
 Flight time of both packs are almost exactly the same.
 So close we cannot tell from normal flight use if one gives us more flight time.

-The regular non-HV GNB 450mah packs with an XT30 on them are rare in the industry as the GNB company doesn’t make them for anyone without a special request.
+The regular non-HV GNB 450mah packs with an XT30 on them are rare in the industry as the GNB company only makes them upon special request.
 We were very wary about the HV vs non-HV given our poor past experiences with HV packs so we decided to stock both and let you choose.
 We will continue to stock whichever one is more popular.
 Ultimately both packs work exceptionally well.

 Overcharging non-HV cells to HV voltages:

 This has become common practice among racers but it’s generally not recommended.
 If for nothing else, it’s just unsafe.
 Overcharged cells will result in the quad trying to pull the amps harder and the pack heating up faster resulting in swelling of the cells and potential explosion and fire.
 Of course this is exaggerated but can actually happen.
 So we’ve tested this as well.
 The non-HV cells actually seem to have no issues charging up to 4.35v/cell and we’ve got two packs that have about 30 cycles on them with no issues.
 However, the actual performance gain is next to nothing.
 You will have slightly more voltage for less than the first 10sec of flight and less than ten seconds more flight time.
 Even though all these packs are performing admirably, we are certain that the cycle life expectancy of overcharging a pack regularly will be significantly reduced and should be reduced far more than the HV packs being charged to HV voltages.